IRS 2290 Payment: How to Pay Your HVUT and Get Schedule 1 Fast

 Can I Get a Refund on My IRS 2290 Payment?

-Yes.
-You may qualify for a credit or refund in two situations:
+Yes–You may qualify for a credit or refund in two situations:

-Vehicle destroyed, stolen, or sold: If the vehicle was used fewer than 5,000 miles (7,500 for agricultural) in the tax year and is no longer in service, you can file for a credit on your next Form 2290 or request a refund directly.
+If the vehicle was used fewer than 5,000 miles (7,500 for agricultural) in the tax year and is no longer in service, you can file for a credit on your next Form 2290 or request a refund directly.

-Duplicate filing: If you accidentally paid twice for the same vehicle in the same tax period, the IRS will issue a refund upon proper documentation.
+If you accidentally paid twice for the same vehicle in the same tax period, the IRS will issue a refund upon proper documentation.
+Credits are applied on the next Form 2290 filing.
+Refunds require a separate claim filed with the IRS.

 Direct debit through Truck2290.com is the cleanest option.
 Payment and filing happen in one step with no separate submission required.